 Saché had to admit the point there to herself, but the Jedi did not seem willing to.
 “There is something else behind all of this, Your Highness.
 There’s no logic in the Federation’s move here.
 My feelings tell me they will destroy you.”

 “Our only hope if for the Senate to side with us,” said Governor Bibble.
 “Senator Palpatine will need your help.”

-Whatever exact codes the two of them had worked out Saché did not know, but she too knew a good deal about communicating with the Queen, being third in line to replace her due to Eirtaé’s looks.
-When she heard the Queen’s, “We are brave, your highness,” she knew what her decision was, even before Sabé turned back to the Jedi and said, “Then I will plead our case to the Senate.”
+Whatever exact codes the two of them had worked out Saché did not know.
+But she was third in line to replace her, and she too knew a good deal about communicating with the Queen.
+When she heard her, “We are brave, Your Highness,” she knew what her decision was, even before Sabé turned back to the Jedi and said, “Then I will plead our case to the Senate.”

 As she spoke some final words to Governor Bibble, the Queen was still signaling Sabé with her eyes, and now Saché saw her beckon to her mistress, then to Rabé and Eirtaé.
 The message was clear: Saché and Yané were to separate from the others now.